⏪ Go Home

-Appraisals are the non-training doctor's version of an ARCP (Annual Review of Competency Outcomes).
+Appraisals are the non-training doctor's version of an ARCP (Annual Review of Competence Progression).

 Appraisals are annual meetings used to check that non-training junior doctors and Consultants are continuing with their learning and development outside of a training programme.
 Revalidation is the 5 yearly cycle of review that confirms whether a doctor can maintain their license to practice medicine in the UK.

 Appraisals are meant to be constructive discussions, not pass-fail exercises.
 Based on the portfolio evidence collected by the doctor being appraised, personal development goals (PDPs) are set for the year coming to help ensure that revalidation requirements are met before the revalidation deadline.